ManchesterBioinference/GP_Transcription_Dynamics/README.md

 # GP_Transcription_Dynamics

-Python implementation of transcriptional regulation model with Gaussian processes based on [GPflow](https://www.gpflow.org/) and [TensorFlow probability](https://www.tensorflow.org/probability).
+Python implementation of the transcriptional regulation model with Gaussian processes using [GPflow](https://www.gpflow.org/) and [TensorFlow probability](https://www.tensorflow.org/probability).

-TRCD -- main model with constant degradation parameter.
+TRCD -- contains the main model for the transcriptional regulation model.

 ## Dependencies

 See requirenments.txt

+## Simulations:
+-- simulated_examples.py runs an experiment on simulated data (generates the data, fits trcd model and runs mcmc);

 ## Experiments:
+Contains files for the experiments on real data.

--- filtering of the genes (identifying differentially expressed genes);
+-- filter_genes.py filtering of the genes (identifying differentially expressed genes);

--- optimization of the parameters in transcriptional regulation model;
+-- fit_model_filtered_genes.py optimization of the parameters in transcriptional regulation model;

--- MCMC for uncertainty quantification using MALA.
+-- mcmc_single_gene.py/mcmc_all_genes.py MCMC for uncertainty quantification using MALA.